TheCrazyMaffin/ButtonBox/README.md

 This project has been tested with node v14.15.0 and with and version 536 of vJoy.

 ## License
-This project is licensed GNU GPL version 3.
+This project is licensed by the GNU GPL version 3.
 You will find a copy of this license in the `LICENSE` file.